 WIVES CAN’T ESCAPE THE MOB EITHER

-“Married to the Mob” is a raucous spin through the world of a group of Long Island mobsters that becomes a nice showcase for the work of Michelle Pfeiffer, Dean Stockwell (who got an Oscar nomination for this one) and especially Mercedes Ruehl (who should have gotten an Oscar for it).
+“Married to the Mob” is a raucous spin through the world of a group of Long Island mobsters that becomes a nice showcase for the work of Michelle Pfeiffer; Dean Stockwell, who earned an Oscar nomination for it; and especially Mercedes Ruehl, who should have gotten an Oscar for it.

-Director Jonathan Demme, who would win an Oscar for “The Silence of the Lambs” three years later (click here for my review), does his usual outstanding work here and makes this one memorable where it would have been all too easy to have left it a heap in Hollywood’s junkyard.
+Director Jonathan Demme, who would win an Oscar for “The Silence of the Lambs” three years later, does his usual outstanding work here and makes this one memorable where it would have been all too easy to have left it a heap in Hollywood’s junkyard.

 For all its brassy opening credit graphics and feel for the potential of rollicking fun, “Married to the Mob” is a nice little drama that wisely doesn’t take itself too seriously – and so makes itself even better.
 The serious part of the storyline is always just under the surface and while the actors look like they’re having some fun, their work is as serious as a heart attack.

 In “Married to the Mob,” Pfeiffer plays “Angela de Marco” and she’s married to mob soldier “Frank ‘The Cucumber’ de Marco” played by Alec Baldwin.
 However, she’s at a point where she’s tired of life in the mob and is looking for a divorce.
-Complicating matters is that at the same time that her husband is a fast-riser in the mob family, she’s become the amorous focus of attention on the boss “Antonio ‘Tony the Tiger’ Russo” played with verve by Stockwell.
+Complicating matters is that at the same time that her husband is a fast-riser in the mob family, she’s become the amorous focus of attention from boss “Antonio ‘Tony the Tiger’ Russo” played with verve by Stockwell, who earned an Oscar nomination for his work here.
 Despite her lack of interest in Stockwell, she runs afoul of Stockwell’s wife, “Connie Russo” played with gleeful abandon and panache by Ruehl.

 Pfeiffer’s problems are only compounded when Baldwin gets killed by Stockwell for sleeping with his mistress and the fact that the whole bunch of them is under surveillance by an FBI team headed by Matthew Modine as “FBI Agent Mike Downey.”
 Finally, she’s blackmailed into helping the FBI get evidence against Stockwell and it all comes to a head during a trip to Miami with Stockwell and a confrontation not only with the FBI, but also with Ruehl, who has been jealously tracking the supposed couple.